 This DIY gadget was created by a group of students competing for the PennApps Data Hackathon.
 The idea is great: instead of watching your meal go round and round, your microwave can search a video on YouTube, the same length as you set your timer on the microwave.
 The microwave has a touch screen that consists of 7 LED segments and is powered by an Arduino circuit.
 I wouldn’t mind having one myself, it definitely beats staring at your food while it’s heating.

 If any of you ever dreamed of becoming a rock star (or a vampire), you could not have gotten far without your own fog machine.
 Well, you are one step closer to this DIY fog machine.
 It’s simple to make and it creates a cool effect: add some food glycerin, mix it up with some distilled water, and put it under a flame, the effect is awesome, and all for $5!

 7. Vertipod One-Man Hoverflyer

 The Vertipod Hoverflyer is certainly the Segway of the sky!
-This DIY gadget was envisioned and built by many, so due to the multitude of people trying to make a flying one-maned machine (jet pack or hovercrafter) it’s quite popular.
-The hoverflyer is based on a motor which has a propeller that blows air downward and creating lift.
+This DIY gadget was envisioned and built by many, so due to the multitude of people trying to make a flying one-maned machine (jet pack or hovercraft), it’s quite popular.
+The hoverflyer is based on a motor that has a propeller that blows air downward and creating lift.
 A kit will set you back about $10000 but if you are truly a DIY fan, whit some spare parts you have at home, you can build one significantly less.
 The hoverflyer built by Air Buoyant President and CEO Pete Bitar can go 40Mph at a height of 15 feet.

 8. DIY Neovictorian Cellphone